 ECOLOGY SCIENCE: Terrestrial Ecosystem Loss and Biosphere Collapse

-Planetary boundary science defines key thresholds in the Earth System's ecological conditions that precede local or global ecosystem collapse and threaten human well-being.
+Planetary boundary science defines key thresholds in the Earth System's biogeochemical conditions that precede ecosystem collapse and threaten human well-being.
 Terrestrial ecosystems enter into the nine originally defined planetary boundaries only indirectly, through boundaries such as biodiversity and land use.
-This observational study and literature review aggregate what is known regarding the quantity and quality of terrestrial ecosystems - particularly old-growth and primary forests - necessary to sustain the biosphere.
-The study seeks to answer the question: what extent of landscapes, bioregions, continents, and the global Earth System must remain as connected and intact core ecological areas and agroecological buffers to sustain local ecosystem services as well as the biosphere commons?
-Two preeminent considerations are connectivity of large ecosystem patches, enabling them to persist as the matrix for the landscape, and critical collapse of the dominant large habitat patch – or "percolating cluster" – into smaller, more isolated habitats, in a sea of human development.
-This transition, which has been found to occur at about 40% habitat loss in landscapes and bioregions, is likely to be similar at a continental and global scale.
-An example of the importance of connected ecosystems is illustrated by the effort to maintain Asian elephants as a viable umbrella species in the Western Ghats bioregion of India.
-Elephants moving across landscapes are emblematic examples of the myriad types of flows on a connected landscape that make life possible.
+This study proposes a measurable terrestrial ecosystem boundary to answer the question: what extent of landscapes, bioregions, continents, and the global Earth System must remain as connected and intact core ecological areas and agro-ecological buffers to sustain local and regional ecosystem services as well as the biosphere commons?
+Two preeminent considerations are connectivity of large ecosystem patches, enabling them to persist as the matrix for the landscape, and critical collapse of the dominant large habitat patch – or "percolating cluster" – into smaller, more isolated habitats, amid a matrix of human development.
+This transition, found to occur at about 40% habitat loss in landscapes and bioregions, is likely to be similar at continental and global scales.

 Introduction to Planetary Boundaries

-From Malthus (1798), through Aldo Leopold's land ethic (1949), to Limits of Growth (Meadows et al. 1972), through the Millennium Ecosystem Assessment (2005), and finally to current planetary boundary and global change science (Rockström et al. 2009, 2009b); a common strand of concern has been expressed regarding human growth's impacts upon Earth's biophysical systems – terrestrial ecosystems in particular – and an interest in requirements for global ecological sustainability, while avoiding biosphere collapse.
+From Malthus (1798), through Aldo Leopold's land ethic (1949), to The Limits to Growth (Meadows et al. 1972), the Millennium Ecosystem Assessment (2005), and finally current planetary boundary and global change science (Rockström et al. 2009a, 2009b) runs a strand of concern about human growth's impacts upon Earth's biophysical systems – terrestrial ecosystems in particular – and about requirements for global ecological sustainability, while avoiding biosphere collapse.
 Our biosphere is composed of Earth's thin mantle of life present at, and just above and below, the Earth's surface.
-Some have indicated human impacts upon the biosphere are analogous to a large, uncontrolled experiment, which threatens its collapse (Trevors et al. 2010).
-Little is known what collapse of the biosphere would look like, how long it would take, what are its ecosystem and spatial patterns, and whether it is reversible or survivable.
-But it is becoming more widely recognized that Earth's ecosystems services depend fundamentally upon holistic, well-functioning natural systems (Cornell 2009).
+Some have indicated that human impacts upon the biosphere are analogous to a large, uncontrolled experiment, which threatens its collapse (Trevors et al. 2010).
+Little is known regarding what collapse of the biosphere would look like, how long it would take, what are its ecosystem and spatial patterns, and whether it is reversible or survivable.
+But it is becoming more widely recognized that Earth's ecosystem services depend fundamentally upon holistic, well-functioning natural systems (Cornell 2009).

-Accelerating human pressures on the Earth System are exceeding numerous local, regional, and global thresholds; with abrupt and possibly irreversible impacts upon the planet's life-support functions (UNEP 2012).
-Planetary boundaries provide a framework to study these phenomena, by defining a "safe operating space for humanity with respect to the Earth System" (Rockström et al. 2009).
-The study of planetary boundaries seeks to set control variable values that are a safe distance from thresholds that avoid cessation of key biophysical processes that determine the planet's ability to self-regulate to maintain conditions conducive to life (Rockström et al. 2009b).
+Accelerating human pressures on the Earth System are exceeding numerous local, regional, and global thresholds, with abrupt and possibly irreversible impacts upon the planet's life-support functions (UNEP 2012).
+Planetary boundaries provide a framework to study these phenomena, by defining a "safe operating space for humanity with respect to the Earth System" (Rockström et al. 2009a).
+Planetary boundary studies seek to set control variable values that are a safe distance from thresholds of key biophysical processes governing the planet's self-regulation to maintain conditions conducive to life (Rockström et al. 2009b).
 This builds upon landmark efforts by Meadows et al. (1972) to first define global limits to growth.
-They concluded that key resource scarcities would emerge, predictions which have proven remarkably accurate (Turner 2008), albeit delayed – but not avoided – through the advent of computer technology.
+Their prediction that key resource scarcities would emerge has proven remarkably accurate (Turner 2008), albeit delayed – but not avoided – through the advent of computer technology.
 Ecological and economic warnings since at least Malthus have called attention to economies' dependence upon natural resources.
-The conclusion that near-exponential growth of human population and economic activity cannot be sustained, far from being disproven, is more valid than ever (Brown et al. 2011).
+The observation that near-exponential growth of human population and economic activity cannot be sustained, far from being disproven, is more valid than ever (Brown et al. 2011).
+Those who deny limits to growth are unaware of biological realities (Vitousek 1986).

-The initial planetary boundary exercise identified nine global scale processes, including climate change, rate of biodiversity loss (terrestrial and marine), nitrogen and phosphorus cycles, ozone depletion, ocean acidification, freshwater, land use change, chemical pollution, and atmospheric aerosol loading.
-Thresholds were established for seven of these, and three – rate of biodiversity loss, climate change, and the nitrogen cycle – were found to already have surpassed a preliminary assessment of the safe planetary boundary threshold (Rockström et al. 2009).
-Many of these changes occur in a nonlinear and abrupt manner, while others are more incremental and subtle, yet both types of change threaten the viability of contemporary human societies by diminishing or destroying ecological life-support systems.
-If one or more of these boundaries are crossed, it could be "deleterious of even catastrophic" as nonlinear and abrupt environmental change occurs at the continental to planetary scale (Rockström et al. 2009b).
+The initial planetary boundary exercise identified nine global-scale processes, including climate change, rate of biodiversity loss (terrestrial and marine), nitrogen and phosphorus cycles, ozone depletion, ocean acidification, freshwater, land use change, chemical pollution, and atmospheric aerosol loading.
+Preliminary safe planetary thresholds were established for seven of these, and three – rate of biodiversity loss, climate change, and the nitrogen cycle – were found to have already surpassed such a threshold (Rockström et al. 2009a).
+Many such changes occur in a nonlinear, abrupt manner; others are more incremental and subtle.
+Yet both types of change threaten the viability of contemporary human societies by diminishing or destroying ecological life-support systems.
+If one or more of these boundaries are crossed, it could be "deleterious or even catastrophic" as nonlinear, abrupt environmental change occurs at the continental to planetary scale (Rockström et al. 2009b).

 Figure 1: Rockström et al. 2009

-Setting boundaries of course requires normative decisions on risk and uncertainty.
-Planetary boundary details and methodology are not without critics, as they are in themselves an imperfect social construct, prone towards bias and political boundaries favoring the rich.
+Setting boundaries requires normative decisions on risk and uncertainty.
+Planetary boundary details and methodology are not without critics, as they are in themselves an imperfect social construct, prone toward bias and political boundaries favoring the rich.
+Setting thresholds may itself prolong the risk of continued degradation, falsely implying that there is time and it is safe to delay action (Schlesinger 2009).
 Yet there is no escaping the observation that humans have become a powerful agent in Earth System evolution (Biermann 2012).
-It has been noted that setting thresholds may in itself prolong the risk of continued degradation on the false premise that there is time and it is safe to do so (Schlesinger 2009).
-Nonetheless, given the well-documented plethora of environmental decline, there appears to be little question that quantifying as best you can based upon science when these changes become dangerous – however uncertain and problematic – and what can be done to avoid possible human extinction and biosphere collapse – remains a valid and valuable field of inquiry.
+Given the well-documented plethora of environmental decline, there is little question that carefully quantifying when these changes become dangerous (specifying uncertainties) and what can be done to avoid possible human extinction and biosphere collapse remains a valuable field of inquiry.
+Civilization depends upon humanity remaining within thresholds (Folke et al. 2011).

-Some have proposed that this human dominance signals a new geological epoch that could supplant the Holocene; it has been dubbed the Anthropocene (Crutzen 2002; Steffen et al. 2011).
+Some have proposed that human dominance signals a new geological epoch that could supplant the Holocene; it has been dubbed the Anthropocene (Crutzen 2002; Steffen et al. 2011).
 As we move further into the Anthropocene, humanity risks driving the Earth into "hostile states from which we cannot easily return" (Steffen et al. 2011).
-Humans depend upon the biosphere – the global Earth System which integrates life and its relationships – for the human life-support system.
+Humans depend upon the biosphere – the global Earth System integrating life and its relationships – for the human life-support system.
 Human development and advancement are often not perceived as being connected with the biosphere and ecosystem services.
-Given human domination of the biosphere, ecology must more fully incorporate human behavior (Peterson 2000).
+Given human domination of the biosphere, ecology must account for human behavior (Peterson 2000).

 Biodiversity and Old-Growth Forest Loss, Abrupt Climate Change, and Ecosystem Collapse